العربية

 Image

-Standard anteroposterior and lateral radiographs often fail to visualize the lesion adequately; an oblique view is mandatory.
-Hoerr et al. demonstrated that this epiphysis is visible on 99% of oblique radiographs in this age group.
+Meticulous pre-operative planning is the cornerstone of successful surgical outcomes in the management of osteochondroses.
+Standard weight-bearing anteroposterior, lateral, and oblique radiographs of the affected extremity are mandatory.
+For Iselin disease, the oblique view is critical; Hoerr et al. demonstrated that the fifth metatarsal epiphysis is visible on 99% of oblique radiographs in the target age group, whereas standard AP and lateral views often obscure the lesion due to bony overlap.
 Imaging typically reveals enlargement, widening of the cartilaginous-osseous junction, and occasionally fragmentation of the epiphysis.

 Image